ThePacielloGroup/cupper/content/_index.md

 * Quickly include WCAG and [Inclusive Design Principles](http://inclusivedesignprinciples.org/) references
 * A responsive, screen reader and keyboard accessible static site as output
 * Automated Github Pages deployment
+* Includes a single-page printable version suitable for PDF conversion
 {{% /ticks %}}

 To get started, take a look at {{% pattern "Installation" %}}.